stellar/go/services/horizon/internal/docs/reference/endpoints/path-finding-strict-send.md

 The endpoint will not allow requests which provide both a `destination_account` and `destination_assets` parameter.
 All requests must provide one or the other.
 The assets in `destination_assets` are expected to be encoded using the following format:

-The native asset should be represented as `"native"`.
+XLM should be represented as `"native"`.
 Issued assets should be represented as `"Code:IssuerAccountID"`. `"Code"` must consist of alphanumeric ASCII characters.

 ### curl Example Request